Introducing our senior management team

 E. firstname.lastname@example.org | T. 0845 303 2760

-As Director of our West Region, Colin leads a team dedicated to sustaining churches and fulfilling their potential for community use and as heritage visitor attractions with the support of volunteers and partner organisations.
-He holds a national strategic remit to develop volunteering within CCT.
+Colin leads a team of regional managers dedicated to sustaining churches and fulfilling their potential for community use and as heritage visitor attractions with the support of volunteers and partner organisations.
+He also holds a national strategic remit for volunteering.

 Colin previously held directorate roles covering operations, planning and communications with The Duke of Edinburgh’s Award after promoting the scheme, through volunteers, throughout Scotland.
 Colin’s career began in the rail industry as Area Manager for the West Highland line.
 In this role, he was instrumental in reintroducing steam-hauled trains - which continue today as a top tourist attraction.